aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render TEX to PPTM within C++ Applications" h2="Convert TEX to PPTM within your C++ Applications without using Microsoft<sup>&reg;</sup> PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you a C++ developer looking to add to integrate TEX to PPTM conversion feature inside your C++ applications?
-You can do it in two simple steps.
-You can export TEX to PPTX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/).
-Secondly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can convert PPTX to PPTM.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+If you are a C++ developer, you may need to integrate TEX to PPTM conversion feature inside your C++ applications.
+TEX is a document markup language and PPTM is a presentation file format.
+Converting TEX to PPTM will enable you to create presentations from TEX documents.

+<h2>How Aspose.Total Helps for TEX to PPTM Conversion</h2>

+Aspose.Total for C++ is a package that contains APIs for manipulating various file formats.
+It includes Aspose.PDF for C++ and Aspose.Slides for C++.
+You can use Aspose.PDF for C++ to export TEX to PPTX and Aspose.Slides for C++ to convert PPTX to PPTM.

+To export TEX to PPTX, you can use the Aspose.PDF for C++ API.
+It provides a set of classes and functions to create, read, write, modify, and convert PDF documents.
+You can use the API to export TEX documents to PPTX format.

+Once you have exported the TEX document to PPTX, you can use the Aspose.Slides for C++ API to convert PPTX to PPTM.
+Aspose.Slides for C++ is a powerful API for creating, reading, writing, and manipulating presentations.
+It provides a set of classes and functions to create, read, write, modify, and convert presentations.
+You can use the API to convert PPTX to PPTM format.

+By using Aspose.Total for C++, you can easily integrate TEX to PPTM conversion feature inside your C++ applications.
+The package provides APIs for exporting TEX to PPTX and converting PPTX to PPTM.
+It is a convenient and cost-effective way to add TEX to PPTM conversion feature to your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}